abpframework/abp/docs/en/solution-templates/microservice/solution-structure.md

 ## Exploring the Folder Structure

-You can write-click the root item in the solution explorer (`Acme.CloudCrm` for this example) and select the *Open with* -> *Explorer* command to open the folder containing the solution in your file system:
+You can right-click the root item in the solution explorer (`Acme.CloudCrm` for this example) and select the *Open with* -> *Explorer* command to open the folder containing the solution in your file system:

 ![open-solution-with-explorer](images/open-solution-with-explorer.png)